ray-project/ray/doc/source/rayserve/overview.rst

 RayServe (and Ray) allow for trivial model scaling and routing.
 Unlike traditional web servers, a running RayServe cluster can be modified and updated throughout it's lifetime.
 New routes, backends, and policies can be added and removed.
-Models are be dynamically scaled up and down without shutting down the services.
+Models can be dynamically scaled up and down without shutting down the services.

 RayServe **won't work well** when you need to run batch prediction over a dataset.
 Given this use case, we recommend looking into `multiprocessing with Ray </multiprocessing.html>`_.